-Canola oil, sunflower oil, safflower oil, soy oil and rice bran oil (no synthetic antioxidants 310-321; canola oil, sunflower oil and safflower oils should not be cold pressed oils because the extra refining removes salicylates; cold pressed soy and rice bran oil are okay; no corn oil due to moderate salicylates; no coconut or peanut oil due to high salicylates and amines; no nut oils such as almond due to very high salicylates and amines; no olive oil which ranges from moderate for lite deodorised to very high in both sals and amines for extra virgin).
+Canola oil, sunflower oil, safflower oil, soy oil and rice bran oil (no synthetic antioxidants 310-321; canola oil, sunflower oil and safflower oils should not be cold pressed oils.
+Cold-pressed oils are not as refined and contain higher levels of salicylates; the extra refining in oils we recommend as failsafe has removed these salicylates; cold pressed soy and rice bran oil are okay; no corn oil due to moderate salicylates; no coconut or peanut oil due to high salicylates and amines; no nut oils such as almond due to very high salicylates and amines; no olive oil which ranges from moderate for lite deodorised to very high in both sals and amines for extra virgin).

 Some safe oils